mikbe/commandable/README.markdown

 ###Next version:

+* Add a way to use or discover version numbers.
+Might have to force standardization and not allow configuration since it should be DRY.
 * Needs a massive refactoring.
 * Add a generator to automatically add Commandable support to your app.
 * Reorganize docs to be more logical and less the result of my scribblings as I develop.